nickglandry/Flare-Classification/README.md

 # Flare Classification using LLM Vision Tools

-This repository contains **documentation, results, and example outputs** from my involvement in research of high temperature source classification.
+This repository contains **documentation, results, and example outputs** from my involvement in research of high temperature source classification. **I encourage you to view my [reasearch poster](Poster.pdf)** from the Colorado School of Mines Computer Science Spring 2025 Innovation Fair.

 ⚠️ Note: The full implementation code is **not publicly available**

 # Abstract